Elisabeth Kago Ilboudo-Nébié

 Earth Institute Fellow

-As an Earth Institute fellow, Elisabeth will work with Alessandra Giannini, Christopher Small and Ben Orlove to document the relationship between the ‘re-greening’ of the West African Sahel and food security trends.
-Elisabeth received her Ph.D. from the University of North Carolina at Chapel Hill.
+Elisabeth received her Ph.D. in Anthropology from the University of North Carolina at Chapel Hill.
 She holds a M.A. in International Development and Social Change from Clark University and a B.A. in International Public Relations from Université Libre du Burkina.
+Elisabeth consulted for the United Nations Framework Convention on Climate Change (UNFCCC), the United Nations Educational, Scientific and Cultural Organization (UNESCO), the International Livestock Research Institute (ILRI) and The Friends of Burkina Faso Network on climate adaptation projects.